Azure-Samples/azure-health-data-and-ai-samples/samples/medtech-service-mappings/calculatedcontent/conversions-using-functions/README.md

 For more information on defining templates within CalculatedContent mappings, see [How to use CalculatedContent mappings with the MedTech service device mapping](https://learn.microsoft.com/azure/healthcare-apis/iot/how-to-use-calculatedcontent-mappings).

-## Overview of Device B device message
+## Overview of the Device B device message

 During an exercise session, data is collected and stored on the device.
 Data is collected for each minute of the workout.
 At the end of the session, the data is aggregated into a single device message and submitted to the MedTech service.